oddbird/susy/sass/README.md

 SUSY NEXT
 ============================

-## Basic Guiding Tenants
+## Guiding Principles

-Susy Next is designed to be a defining next-generation grid system, allowing for a single, unified input API that utilizes natural language input to create any grid you could possibly want.
-With this in mind, we adhere to the following tenants:
+Susy Next is a next-generation css layout system, allowing a single natural-language input API to create any structural output you might want.

-* We shall design the input API to be output system agnostic
+* The input API must be output-system agnostic.
-* We shall design an input API that is easy to use
+* The input API must be easy to use.
-* We shall not assume an output style, it shall always be user defined
+* The output style must always be defined by the user.
-* We shall design the system to be future friendly
+* The system must be future friendly.
-* We shall design the system to be cross-browser compatible
+* The system must be cross-browser compatible.
-* We shall not assume source HTML
+* We will not assume anything about the source HTML.
-  * One exception: `[dir=LNG]` for direction, as it is the only standard way to set language direction in HTML

 ## A Separation of Concerns

-In order to accomplish our stated tenants, we shall need to separate the Susy architecture into different segments.
-The segments are as follows:
+In order to accomplish that flexibility, we need to split the Susy architecture into segments:

 1. Input Layer
    * User facing